Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 # Deployment Guide – MediConnect

-This guide outlines the recommended approach for deploying MediConnect in a production environment using Docker containers.
+This guide outlines the recommended process for deploying MediConnect to a production environment using Docker containers.

 ---